abpframework/abp/docs/en/Text-Templating.md

 `templateName` is exactly same with Template Definition Name.

 `model` is a dynamic object.
 This is using to put dynamic data into template.
-For more information, please check by [Scriban Documentation](https://github.com/lunet-io/scriban).
+For more information, please look at  [Scriban Documentation](https://github.com/lunet-io/scriban).

 `cultureName` is your rendering destination culture.
 When it is not exist, it will use the default culture.

+> If `cultureName` has a language tag it will try to find exact culture with tag, if it is not exist it will use the language family.

+> If you try to render content with _"es-MX"_ it will search your template with  _"es-MX"_ culture, when it fails to find, it will try to render _"es"_ culture content.
+If still can't find it will render the default culture content that you defined.

 `globalContext` = TODO

-## Getting Template Definitions

-### Template Definition Manager
+## Template Definition Manager

-## Getting Template Contents
+When you want to get your `Template Definitions`, you can use a singleton service that named `Template Definition Manager` in runtime.

+To use it, inject `ITemplateDefinitionManager` service.

+It has three method that you can get your Template Definitions.

+- `Get`
+- `GetOrNull`
+- `GetAll`

+`Get` and `GetOrNull` requires a string parameter that name of template definition. `Get` will throw error when it is not exist but `GetOrNull` returns `null`.

+`GetAll` returns you all registered template definitions.

-### Template Content Contributor
+## Template Content Contributor